A Model of Collaboration Network Formation with Heterogenous Skills: The Distribution of Skills and the Structure of the Collaboration Network: The Bernoulli Skills Model

 \subsection{Problem Difficulty and the Distribution of Degree: Comparative Statics on the Bernoulli Skills Model}

-The hub-and-spoke structure of the collaboration network has implications for other behaviors that take place over collaborative ties--the more concentrated links are in the hands of a few hubs, the more influence they will have over opinion formation, reputation, and the decisions over new technology than they would in a network with a more equitable distribution of links.
+While most collaboration networks share the skewed degree distribution, there is some variation between them.
 In this section, I use comparative statics of the Bernoulli skills model to examine how changes in the distribution of skills change the amount of inequality in the distribution of links.